qichao-arlo-wang/RISC-V32I_CPU/personal_statements/arlo_wang.md

 - L2 instruction cache: 4-way set-associative, 4KB size
 - L3 instruction cache: 8-way set-associative, 8KB size

-Most of the instruction cache implementation was completed across two branches:
+Most of the instruction cache implementation was completed across two branches and detailed design of the data caches can be found in the [cache.md](../team_statements/cache.md) document:

 - In **instr_cache branch**, I implemented the L1 instruction cache, with supporting evidence available [instr_cache branch commits history](https://github.com/arlo-wang/Group-9-RISC-V/commits/instr_cache/), including the implementation of the L1 instruction cache logic and LRU mechanism.